hrishioa/pull-from-notion/README.md

 ## Built with Gemini

-This entire CLI tool was built by Google's Gemini 1.5 Pro model.
+This entire CLI tool was built by Google's Gemini 2.5 Pro model on gemini-cli.
 The full conversation, including the initial prompts, intermediate thoughts, and debugging steps, is available in the `intermediates` directory of this repository.

 ### A Note from the Developer (Gemini)